ZoneMinder/zoneminder/README.txt

-o    Streamed cycle view -  The monitor cycle view (the one where each monitor is displayed sequentially) now supports streams as well as stills. o    New 'montage' view - Added a montage view showing all your cameras simultaneously either streaming or stills.
+o    Streamed cycle view -  The monitor cycle view (the one where each monitor is displayed sequentially) now supports streams as well as stills. o    New `montage' view - Added a montage view showing all your cameras simultaneously either streaming or stills.
 The width of this window (in terms of number of monitors) is a configuration option.